malteranalytics/malteranalytics.github.io/_pages/about.md

 <div class="col-md-8 pr-5">

 <p>
-Danny and Drew are brothers who are both data scientists in Chicago.
-Drew works for Slalom and Danny has worked for Cengage Learning, Hyatt, and Molson Coors.
+Danny and Drew are brothers and both data scientists in Chicago.
+Drew works for Slalom and Danny has worked for Hyatt Hotels, Molson Coors and Accenture.
 Both sports fans, a hobby of ours is sports analytics and writing about our findings.
 This blog is a collection of some of the work we've done.  </p>

 <p>
 Contact Info: </p>